CyberInt/redux-reuse/README.md

 As you can see everything is reused! :)

 Another interesting example is when you need to plug-in and plug-out some functionality.
-Lets imaging we have counter with checkboxes, indicating what exact functionality should be turned on.
+Lets imagine we have counter with checkboxes, indicating what exact functionality should be turned on.

 ```js